Health Canada

 Please note that if a product contains a combination of both a drug and a natural health product as active ingredients, then the overall product is deemed a drug and the Food & Drug Regulations apply.

-For those products which had previously been captured by a TPD Category IV Monograph or Labelling Standard but which contain active ingredients classified as either drugs or natural health products, TPD and NHPD have undertaken to jointly revise the affected monograph in consultation with external stakeholders.
+For those products which had previously been captured by a Therapeutic Products Directorate (TPD) Category IV Monograph or Labelling Standard, but which contain active ingredients classified as either drugs or natural health products, the TPD and NNHPD have undertaken to jointly revise the affected monograph in consultation with external stakeholders.
 The harmonized monographs will facilitate the regulatory review process and establish consistent guidelines for labelling requirements.
-A link will take you to the joint TPD/NHPD monograph located on the NHPD Web page.